avarghesein/WhiteStat/Docs/LinuxDeviceAsGateway.md

 #### Option2 (Router relays DHCP requests to Pi, RaspberryPi as Default Gateway provides both DNS and DHCP)

-**NB: This mode also provides you Network FailOver Capability to Router (act as the secondary gateway), if Pi has not been available for some reason.**
+**NB: This mode also provides you Network FailOver Capability to Router (act as the secondary gateway), if Pi has not been available for some reason.This makes the Network Always Available.**

 Update Router to Relay DHCP requests to Pi.

 ![alt Pi](https://github.com/avarghesein/WhiteStat/blob/main/Docs/DHCPRelayMode.jpg)

-Configure Pi, with DNSMASQ and configure the same to return multiple default gateways (Primary: Pi, Secondary: Router)
+Setup Pi, with DNSMASQ utility and configure the same to return multiple default gateways (Primary: Pi, Secondary: Router)

-Configuration has been detailed [here](https://github.com/avarghesein/-NIX/blob/main/Raspberry%20Pi%20II%20(Buster)/NetworkFailoverWithMultipleGateways.md)
+Configuration Steps has been detailed [here](https://github.com/avarghesein/-NIX/blob/main/Raspberry%20Pi%20II%20(Buster)/NetworkFailoverWithMultipleGateways.md)

 ## Set Linux Device's Static IP Configuration/Gateway